anarchie347/anarchie347/README.md

 - 🏆 I consider myself competent at: C#, Brainfuck, VB.NET, VBA
 - 💞️ I’m looking to collaborate on: something interesting
 - 🔨 I'm currently working on: Scrabble in C# .NET winforms, BrainfuckPlus (my own language inspired by brainfuck), VScode extension for BrainfuckPlus
-- 📫 How to reach me: don't
+- 📫 How to reach me: don't.
+If its really important I guess you could open an issue on one of my repositories

 [![anarchie347's GitHub stats](https://github-readme-stats.vercel.app/api?username=anarchie347&count_private=true&theme=codeSTACKr)](https://github.com/anuraghazra/github-readme-stats)